New Jersey Sports Betting Laws

 Do Legal New Jersey Online Sportsbooks Have Live Betting?

 Absolutely.
-Any of the industry leading legal New Jersey sports betting sites that we recommend feature live-betting options.
+Any of the industry-leading legal New Jersey sports betting sites that we recommend feature live-betting options.
 Sites like Bovada, BetOnline, and 5Dimes are always on the cutting edge of legal sports betting, so you can rest assured knowing they provide the best live-betting platforms available.
+State-regulated sites also have live betting opportunities, however, the number of games they use this feature on are a lot more limited.

 Can I Have More Than One Online Sportsbook Account?